tillitis/tkey-verification/README.md

 ### Verification

 To verify a device, the user runs `tkey-verification verify`.
-It first retrieves the Unique Device Identifier (UDI), loads the signer on the TKey, and asks it so sign its own UDI, resulting in a device signature.
+It first retrieves the Unique Device Identifier (UDI), then looks for a file under the `signatures/` directory named after its UDI, for example `signatures/0133704100000015`.

+Then it loads the signer on the TKey, and asks it to sign the challenge from the file, resulting in a device signature.

-`tkey-verification verify` then looks for a file under the `signatures/` directory named after its UDI, for example `signatures/0133704100000015`.
-If the vendor signature over the device signature can be verified using Tillitis' (the vendor's) signing public key, then the TKey is genuine.
+If the vendor signature in the file over the device signature can be verified using Tillitis' (the vendor's) signing public key, then the TKey is genuine.

-*Nota bene*: The same signer binary that was used for producing the public key during signing *must* be used when verifying it.
+*Nota bene*: The same signer binary that was used for producing the device signature during signing *must* be used when verifying it.
 If a different signer is used then the signature will not match even if the TKey is the same.
 A verifier must check the "tag" field and complain if its own version of the signer doesn't come from the same tag.